 What we can learn from this SaaS design

-- The use of a checklist.
-Presenting updates in a form of a checklist allows Evernote’s team to clearly inform users about the number of new features released and let them explore them in portions at a convenient time.
-As well, by checking the boxes it’s easy to track what news is left to discover.
+- Use checklists smartly.
+Presenting updates in the form of a checklist allows Evernote’s team to clearly inform users about the number of new features released and explore them in portions at a convenient time.
+As well, by checking the boxes, it’s easy to track what news is left to discover.

 - The division of the “Release notes” section into “new” and “fixed” features.
 Creating these two categories lets users quickly and easily perceive the information.

-- The use of patterns.
+- Use patterns.
 Evernote uses such UX design patterns as tooltips, checklists, and hotspots to drag users’ attention to the needed info.
 UX patterns are reusable solutions to common problems and implementing them in your design helps users quicker adopt the product.

-We also use them widely in our projects.
+We also use calendar patterns widely in our projects.
 For example, for Hirerise, an applicant tracking system, our designers used a calendar pattern similar to the one used by Google.
 That’s how people can immediately understand how to interact with it.

 What we can learn from this SaaS design